Skillmaker

 Human resources professionals, team leaders, and managers are primarily responsible for identifying and implementing solutions to workplace issues.
 In some organisations, external consultants or conflict resolution specialists may also be engaged to facilitate team development and issue resolution.

-How do workplace issues when working in a team align or integrate with other components of the Business industry in Australia?
+How do workplace issues, when working in a team, align or integrate with other components of business in Australia?

 Addressing workplace issues within teams is crucial to sustaining other business components such as productivity, employee engagement, and customer satisfaction.
-Well-functioning teams often demonstrate better decision-making and innovative outcomes, crucial for a competitive market edge within the Australian Business landscape.
+Well-functioning teams often deliver better decision-making and innovative outcomes, which are crucial for a competitive edge in the Australian Business landscape.

-Where can the student go to find out more information about workplace issues when working in a team?
+Where can the student find more information about workplace issues when working in a team?

 • People in Business